 Since BPA performs best at scale, it’s unlikely that an enterprise will only automate an individual activity or process, more often than not, entire workflows and functions are automated for maximum optimization.

-With that in mind, here are some real-world business process examples and automation ideas:
+With that in mind, here are some real-world business process automation examples and automation ideas:

 - HR Management